High porosity hair can be a pain to deal with at times, however, learning how to start caring for it doesn’t have to become a hassle.

 What is High Porosity Hair?

-If you have high porosity hair, the cuticles are raised which makes it easy to absorb moisture.
+High porosity hair has cuticles that are raised which makes it easy to absorb moisture.
 But unfortunately, you can lose that moisture just as quickly.
-For this reason, most people with high porosity hair deal with dryness.
+For this reason, most people with high porosity deal with dryness.

 - Dry, brittle hair

 High porosity hair has gaps in the hair shaft because of the cuticles being raised.
 Using protein will temporarily fill in those holes and provide strength.

 Protein can also do the following: